MIT scientists develop thermopower waves

 A team of scientists at MIT has discovered a new way to generate power with carbon nanotubes.

-In a paper titled "Chemically driven carbon-nanotube-guided thermopower waves" published in Nature Materials, they describe how they made "thermopower waves" flow through the nanotubes, generating a significant amount of power relative to the size of the nanotubes.
+In a paper titled "Chemically driven carbon-nanotube-guided thermopower waves" published in Nature Materials, they describe how they made "thermopower waves" flow through the nanotubes, generating a significant amount of electricity relative to the size of the nanotubes.
 This opens up new areas of research in energy generation and storage.

 What's surprising about this is that the amount of power released is much higher than what standard thermoelectric calculations predict.
 Something is going on with carbon nanotubes when they are heated up that isn't happening on the same scale with other semi-conductors.